Arousal is all about alertness

 Matching arousal with the environment and task

-Tasks also require different levels of arousal.
-If you’re trying to get a baby to sleep, you will lower your level of arousal to help them sleep.
+Tasks also require different levels of alertness If you’re trying to get a baby to sleep, you will lower your level of arousal to help them sleep.
 You might sing a lullaby but you typically wouldn’t start blaring loud music at them.
-When playing a game of football, arousal levels need to be much higher to stay focussed and to keep up with the speed of the game.
+When playing a game of football, alertness levels need to be much higher to stay focussed and to keep up with the speed of the game.

 Throughout the day, week and month every individual needs to adjust their level of arousal to match the environment and task.
 This adjusting is sometimes called regulation.
 Some individuals, particularly those with sensory differences, find this harder to do than others.
 They may need more support to reach optimal arousal.